 Workforce Investment Areas (WIA) Employment Training and Education Program

 The WIAs either provide direct services or subcontract with a variety of community-based agencies, schools, and other non-profit organizations to provide employment training and education services and job placement services to DTA clients.
 Employment training and education services are predominantly short-term with a job placement outcome.
 Some programs also integrate basic education services.
 WIA services include English for Employment (EFE) and support services.

-ESP provides GED examinations through agreements with testing centers certified by the Department of Education.
-The GED Diploma is critical for ESP clients who have dropped out of school but wish to secure a level of academic certification to enhance their employability.
+ESP provides HiSET examinations through agreements with testing centers certified by the Department of Education.
+The HiSET Diploma is critical for ESP clients who have dropped out of school but wish to secure a level of academic certification to enhance their employability.
 This service is available to all eligible TAFDC clients.

 The Employment Supports Program is specifically designed to serve TAFDC clients with considerable barriers to employment.
 Clients are placed in highly supportive work sites where they earn wages and receive a reduced TAFDC grant.
 At the end of the program, they are placed in unsubsidized jobs.
 The program components included Employment Supports Services; Employment Supports Work; job placement, Employment Retention Services and follow-up services.